pavlo-skobnikov/programming-with-javascript/little-lemon-receipt-maker/README.md

 **Step 10:** On another line, you need to implement your defensive coding skills, and check that the type of the `guests` parameter is 'number' and  that the value of the guests variable is greater than zero and less than 30.
 If all these conditions return true, code the body of the conditional as described in the next step.
 If they don't all return true, code the body of the else conditional as instructed in step 12.

-**Step 11:** Inside the if statment, declare a new variable, named `discount`, and set it to 0.
+**Step 11:** Inside the if statement, declare a new variable, named `discount`, and set it to 0.
 On the next line, add another if...else if: in the first if, you'll check that the value of the `guests` variable is less than 5.
 If that's the case, reassign the value of the discount variable to 5;
 - Inside the else if condition, check that the value of the guests variable is greater than or equal to 5 - if that's the case, reassign the discount variable to 10.
 - Console log the following after closing your else-if statement: `'Discount is: $' + discount);`